-In the letter CMIM explained the reference to diversification meant that its advice would be to consider other investments alongside the property investment that were low risk and unconnected with it.
+In the letter CMIM explained the reference to diversification meant that its advice would be to consider other investments alongside the property investment that were low risk and unconnected with it: it proposed an investment in its Global Growth Portfolio.
 And the reference to an exit strategy was that the trustee needed to plan ahead if they wanted to draw benefits from the SSAS - in particular purchasing an annuity.
-It went on to say (with my emphasis):